Multiple unit: Passenger multiple units

+Passenger multiple units can be divided into articulated trains and non-articulated trains.
+The first type can be divided again into the TGV/AGV subtype (which uses Jacobs bogies) and the Talgo subtype.

 Freight multiple units

+This section is specifically about multiple units for freight traffic.
+For freight traffic powered through multiple locomotive "units", see Multiple-unit train control and Distributed power.

-Multiple unit has been used, occasionally for freight traffic, such as carrying containers or for trains used for maintenance.
+Multiple units have been occasionally used for freight traffic, such as carrying containers or for trains used for maintenance.
 The Japanese M250 series train has four front and end carriages that are EMUs, and has been operating since March 2004.
 The German CargoSprinter have been used in three countries since 2003.